wolf99/PiSushi/README.md

 To add a sushi card use the [Sushi template.docx](https://github.com/wolf99/PiSushi/blob/master/Sushi%20template.docx) provided by Francis Reed

-When you first open the template, go into the Document Properties and change the `Title` and `Subject`, this will automatically update the header.
+When you first open the template, go into the Document Properties and change the `Title` and `Subject` (you may need to click `Show All Properties` to see `Subject`), this will automatically update the header.
 As you create new pages the header will automatically update including the page number.

 Use the styles to make it easier to produce a consistent format:
  - Sushi Normal - normal text